d2l-ai/d2l-en/chapter_convolutional-modern/cnn-design.md

 :cite:`Dosovitskiy.Beyer.Kolesnikov.ea.2021`.
 In other words,
 it is often possible to
-train large transformers
+train large Transformers
 to outperform large CNNs on large datasets.
 Inspired
-by the superior scaling behavior of transformers (:numref:`sec_large-pretraining-transformers`) with multi-head self-attention (:numref:`sec_multihead-attention`), the process of gradually improving from a standard ResNet architecture toward the design of a vision transformer leads to a family of CNNs called the ConvNeXt models that compete favorably with transformers for vision :cite:`liu2022convnet`.
+by the superior scaling behavior of
+Transformers (:numref:`sec_large-pretraining-transformers`) with multi-head self-attention (:numref:`sec_multihead-attention`),
+the process of gradually
+improving from a standard ResNet architecture toward the design of a vision Transformer leads to a family of CNNs called the ConvNeXt models that compete favorably with Transformers for vision :cite:`liu2022convnet`.
 We refer the interested readers to CNN design discussions in the ConvNeXt paper :cite:`liu2022convnet`.